Home

 By Creative Primary Literacy

-Get your students excited about the 2022 World Cup in Qatar with this Pele Escape Room activity.
-Ideal for fifth grade or sixth grade, the activity is perfect for group work, starting a new topic, team-building activities or for a fun, engaging and interactive lesson.
+An Escape Room activity looking at the outbreak of the bubonic plague in London between 1664 and 1666, known as the Great Plague.
+Ideal for fifth grade or sixth grade, the activity is perfect for group work, team-building activities or for a fun, engaging and interactive lesson.
 The activity can be used in English class as it incorporates some ELA skills or in Social Studies.

 The activity has been split into four different tasks; your students will need to complete each of the tasks to reveal a word.
 Together the four words make a phrase for them to escape the room.